Priyanshvaishnav/Cresento-Wallet/README.md

 3) To send cryptocurrencies, simply enter the recipient's username and the amount you want to transfer.
 4) Review and confirm the transaction details, and your transfer will be processed securely and efficiently.

 Experience the convenience and simplicity of Cresento Wallet today!
-Join the growing community of users who have embraced this innovative web3 wallet and enjoy hassle-free cryptocurrency transactions like never before.t documentation](https://reactjs.org/).
+Join the growing community of users who have embraced this innovative web3 wallet and enjoy hassle-free cryptocurrency transactions like never before.